Service & Support

 A

-Users see that the input voltage range marked on the power supply is 85-265VAC, and the actual input voltage is 100-240VAC.
-During safety certification, a stricter ±10% test will be performed (IEC60950 stricter +6% -10%), so there will be no problem in using the power supply driver within the voltage range defined in the specification; the voltage range marked on the power supply is to meet safety regulations and ensure the correct use of the power supply.
+Users see that the input voltage range marked on the LED driver is 85-265VAC, and the actual input voltage is 100-240VAC.
+During safety certification, a stricter ±10% test will be performed (IEC60950 stricter +6% -10%), so there will be no problem in using the LED driver within the voltage range defined in the specification; the voltage range marked on the LED driver is to meet safety regulations and ensure the correct use of the LED driver.

 Q